The Sales Conversation – What can go wrong?

 Some of the things that they worry about are:

 - What if the client says No?
 How will they deal with that rejection?
-One client even said that she feared that if she got a “No” it would be so paralysing to her confidence that she might never be brave enough to have a sales conversation again.
+One client confessed that she feared that if she got a “No” it would be so paralysing to her confidence that she might never be brave enough to have a sales conversation again!

 - The client thinking you are salesy or pushy.